Sichun-Li/A-B-Testing-Email-Campaign-Experiment-with-Causal-Forest/README.md

 * conducted slice and dice analysis to explore differences in the potential response to the promotional email(built multiple regression models with interacted variables and compared the purchase lift)
 * built a casual forest model to estimate individual-level conditional casual effect and used it along with the margin and cost information to score each customer

 Outcome: The casual forest model indicated 55% of the experiment sample should be targeted.
-Please view the report to check out the summary of characteristics of the targted group
+Please view the report to check out the summary of characteristics of the targted group.